Golfballia ambusta

 Golfballia ambusta is a purported species of fungus with specimens primarily kept at Kew Gardens, London.
 The specimens are not of organisms but burnt golf balls.
 In 1962, they were described as a new fungal species by R. W. G. Dennis, the head of mycology at Royal Botanic Gardens, Kew, possibly to challenge the mycological criteria in place as to what could be considered a fungus.
-Its binomial name approximates 'burnt golf ball' in Latin.
+Its binomial name is in Dog Latin.